Philosophy Graduate Degree M.A.

-The M.A. program in philosophy provides students with the foundation for doctoral studies in philosophy or other careers — such as law — where critical reasoning, writing and speaking skills are prized.
+The M.A. program in philosophy provides students with the foundation for doctoral studies in philosophy or other careers—such as law—where critical reasoning, writing, reading, and speaking skills are prized.

-For specific data on recent placements into Philosophy PhD programs, please e-mail the director of graduate studies in philosophy, Dr. Yoichi Ishida.
+For specific data on recent placements intro Ph.D. programs, please email Graduate Chair in philosophy, Dr. Yoichi Ishida.